Ban on self-certified sustainability labels – GREENWASHING II

 Sustainability labels: Sustainability labels, within the meaning of the ban, are voluntary trust marks, quality marks or the equivalent.
 They include not only so-called ‘environmental labels’, which cover only – or predominantly – environmental aspects of a product, a process or a trader; they also encompass labels that make statements about the social characteristics of a product throughout its value chain, for example, in relation to the quality and fairness of working conditions of those involved in each aspect of the production of the goods, such as adequate wages, social protection, the safety of the working environment and social dialogue, respect for human rights, equal treatment and opportunities for all, including gender equality, inclusion and diversity, donations to charity and the like.
 However, labels that emphasise a trader’s ethical commitments, such as animal welfare, are also regarded as sustainability labels.
 Such claims are often made in the form of logos, and as these kinds of brands and symbols also fall within the term ‘sustainability labels’, companies must be careful when using their logos to convey statements about their impact on society.

-Public labels – such as the EU organic seal
+Public labels – such as the German organic seal based on an EU regulation

 Eu-organic-seal_goodwillprotect.png